 How much does printing cost?
-A single page (one side) of a black & white printout costs 1 print credit.
+A single black and white page (one side) printout costs 1 print credit.
 A single color page (one side) printout costs 5 print credits.
+Students receive 225 print credits per term.

 What if I don’t use all of my print credits?
-Whatever credits you don’t use roll over to the next term–so if you have 83 remaining after Winter term, you will start Spring term with 308 credits.
-However, accounts are wiped clean before each Fall term begins, and everyone starts again with 225 print credits.
+Whatever credits you don’t use roll over to the next term.
+However, accounts are zeroed out before each Fall term begins.

 While there is not a color photocopier in the library, you can get a color copy by using one of the several scanners we have.
 Use the KIC or Epson flatbed scanners to capture the image, and make any adjustments to the image you want, including size, before saving it.
 Then sent it to one of the color print queues (such as HLColorWest).
 Voilá!